SafeMoon V2 (SFM) Price Tops $0.0000 on Exchanges

-SafeMoon V2 (SFM) traded 4.3% higher against the U.S. dollar during the 1 day period ending at 10:00 AM ET on October 6th.
-SafeMoon V2 has a market capitalization of $15.80 million and $4,578.00 worth of SafeMoon V2 was traded on exchanges in the last day.
-One SafeMoon V2 token can currently be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
-Over the last seven days, SafeMoon V2 has traded 2.5% lower against the U.S. dollar.
+SafeMoon V2 (SFM) traded up 4% against the dollar during the 1 day period ending at 16:00 PM ET on October 6th.
+Over the last seven days, SafeMoon V2 has traded 4.2% lower against the dollar.
+One SafeMoon V2 token can currently be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+SafeMoon V2 has a market cap of $15.96 million and approximately $5,170.17 worth of SafeMoon V2 was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.